 –In sequential timing (Figure 3), the second rail turns on only after the first one has reached its nominal regulated value;

-–In ratiometric timing (Figure 4), both output voltages start at the same time and both voltages reach regulation at the same time; it is called “ratiometric” since the two voltage are usually different, so their dV/dt slopes differ but are related by a constant factor.
+–In ratiometric timing (Figure 4), both output voltages start at the same time, and both voltages reach regulation at the same time; it is called “ratiometric” since the two voltages are usually different, so their dV/dt slopes differ but are related by a constant factor.

 –Finally, in simultaneous start-up (Figure 5) the slopes of both output voltages are the same; thus, both voltages reach regulation at different times.

 Q: Is a dedicated PMIC needed to manage basic sequencing?

 A: Not necessarily.
 Some DC/DC regulators have extra pins for enabling and sequencing, such that their relative timing can be hardwired.
 This saves cost and board space as no separate PMIC is needed, but may limit the flexibility that is available (but perhaps not needed).
 The tradeoffs must be considered by the designer and power-rail objectives.